-Periodontics is a specialty of dentistry that centers mostly on the treatment and prevention of gum disease as well as the placement of dental implants.
+Periodontics is a specialty of dentistry that centers mostly on the prevention and treatment of gum disease as well as the placement of dental implants.
 Dr. Pamela Cain of Today’s Dentistry in Knoxville, TN, places great emphasis on maintaining healthy gums for good dental health.
 Dr. Cain offers periodontal therapy to prevent and treat the signs and symptoms of gum disease and can coordinate advanced care with local periodontist and surgical partner Dr. Robert Cain.
 As a team we offer comprehensive, advanced treatment for all stages of gum disease, including LANAP® for periodontitis.

 Gum disease affects an estimated 3 out of every 4 Americans and is the number one cause of tooth loss in adults.
 Gum disease is a serious condition that can contribute to more than just dental concerns including other health concerns such as heart disease and diabetes.